 Genetic hypothesis: Genetic factors are very important in predisposing an individual to mood disorders.
 The lifetime risk for the first-degree relatives of patients with bipolar mood disorder is 25 percent and of normal controls is 7 percent.
-The lifetime risk for the children of one parent with mood disorder is 27 percent and of both parents with mood disorder is 27 percent.
+The lifetime risk for the children of one parent with mood disorder is 27 percent and of both parents with mood disorder is 27 percent and of both parents with mood disorder is 74 percent.
 The concordance rate for monozygotic twins is 65 percent and for dizygotic twins is 15 percent.